jan-casas/udacity-starbucks/blog.md

 These models, combined with our preprocessing and EDA, formed the backbone of our approach to solving the Starbucks Capstone Challenge, aimed at enhancing the effectiveness of Starbucks' marketing campaigns.

+### Metrics with Justification
+For evaluating the performance of our solution, we chose the following metrics:
+1. **F1 Score**: This metric balances precision and recall, making it ideal for scenarios where both false positives and false negatives carry significant costs.
+In our context, incorrectly predicting customer response to offers can lead to ineffective marketing and lost opportunities.
+2. **Precision**: Indicates the proportion of positive identifications that were actually correct.
+It's crucial for ensuring that the offers are targeted effectively, minimizing wastage of resources on uninterested customers.
+3. **Recall**: Measures the proportion of actual positives correctly identified.
+This is important for Starbucks to ensure that most interested customers are indeed receiving the offers.

+These metrics were chosen for their relevance in assessing the effectiveness of a predictive model in a marketing context, where both the accuracy of predictions and the coverage of potential positive responses are crucial.

 ### Hyperparameter Tuning

 Hyperparameter tuning is a critical process in machine learning that involves optimizing the parameters of a model to enhance its performance.
 For our selected model, the Gradient Boosting Classifier, we employed the following techniques: